npentrel/atom-clippy/README.md

 ## Using Clippy from your Atom package
 1. Install package by git cloning this package into `/Users/(Name)/.atom/packages/`.
+2. Run `npm install`.
-2. Open Atom
+4. Open Atom.
-3. In Atom's menu navigate to `OctoClippy` and select your favorite agent!
+5. In Atom's menu navigate to `OctoClippy` and select your favorite agent!

 ## Special Thanks